Electrolysis Treatment - Before and After

 • Few Drops Essential Oil (optional)

 After removing makeup and cleansing the face.
 Wet towel with water and wring out.
-It should be wet but not soaking.
+Make it wet, but don’t soak it.
 Place a towel in a microwaveable bowl and a heated towel in the bowl in the microwave for a few seconds.
 Shouldn’t take very long in the microwave if you start with warm/hot water.
 Test the towel on your inner forearm to gauge temperature.
 It should be hot but not too hot that it will burn you.
 Wrap towel around the face in u shape.
 Place the middle of the towel under your chin, bring the ends up to your forehead covering your face, but leaving your nose exposed for air.
 Leave the towel on the skin till cool.
 May repeat hot towel if desired one more time.

 or